Welcome to the PSYC 434 lecture website

 - Relevance: have you explained its scientific importance?

-- Subgroup analysis: does your question involve a subgroups (e.g., cultural group)?
+- Subgroup analysis: does your question involve subgroups (e.g., cultural group)?
 Which?

 - Data waves: are your data using three waves?